Skip to main content

 • Accept service of process (lawsuits and other legal mail) on behalf of your business and forward it to you.

 Tip: Northwest Registered Agent is a professional registered agent and business formation service.
-We not only act as your registered agent, but we let you list our address on your Articles if you’d prefer to keep your private information off the public record.
+We not only act as your Connecticut registered agent, but we let you list our address on your Certificate if you’d prefer to keep your private information off the public record.

 The number used to classify the type of business you’re starting.
 Go to the census website and use the keyword search to find the classification that best fits your business.